vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 I think a sense of entitlement is tied heavily to a "consumer mindset" -- the mindset of somebody who thinks of the world as producing things for that person to enjoy.
-Not all consumer mindsets are entitled; for instance, onee could have a highly appreciative consumer mindset.
+Not all consumer mindsets are entitled; for instance, one could have a highly appreciative consumer mindset.
 But entitled mindsets are usually a subset of consumer mindsets.

 The contrasting mindset is a "producer mindset" where you're thinking: